sparkartgroup/sparkartSuggest/README.md

 * **threshold** - *(integer)* - The number of characters that must be typed before suggestions start to appear.
 Defaults to `2`.
 * **max** - *(integer)* - The maximum number of suggestions to show.
 Defaults to `8`.
 * **delay** - *(integer)* - How long (in milliseconds) the plugin waits before loading suggestions.
 Defaults to `150`.
+* **disableDefaultAutocomplete** - *(boolean)* - Many browsers have a built-in autocomplete option that can interfere with this plugin, this will attempt to disable that.
+Defaults to `true`.
 * **sorter** - *(function)* - A function used to sort returned results.
 This is the default sorter:

 ```javascript